A construction project with blueprints, sourced from one of the top construction lead services.

 Not all lead services are created equal, and the right one for you really depends on your role in a project.
 A general contractor chasing large commercial builds has different needs than a residential painter or a lumber supplier.
 Let's break down which platforms tend to work best for different players in the construction industry, so you can invest your time and money where it counts.

-For General Contractors and Large Projects
+Best for General Contractors & Large Projects

 If you’re a general contractor managing large-scale commercial projects, your best bet is a platform built for complex bidding and networking.
 Building Connected is a favorite in the industry, allowing you to receive invitations directly from developers and other GCs.
 It’s a powerful tool for building relationships and getting on the radar for major jobs.
 For a more traditional but comprehensive approach, the Dodge Construction Network offers a massive database of both government and private projects.
 It’s been a trusted source for decades, giving you the broad visibility needed to keep your project pipeline full and find opportunities that fit your firm’s specialty.

-For Specialized Subcontractors and Trades
+Best for Specialized Subcontractors & Trades

 As a specialized subcontractor, you need to be where the GCs are looking.
 The Blue Book is designed specifically for this.
 General contractors post their projects, and you receive email invitations to bid.
 Your visibility on the platform is tied to your subscription level, which gives you some control over how prominently you appear.
 For those focused on the residential side, Houzz Pro is an excellent choice.
 It connects you directly with homeowners who are actively planning projects, from kitchen remodels to custom builds.
 This direct line to the end customer can be a game-changer for trades that work closely with homeowners to bring their vision to life.

-For Suppliers and Material Vendors
+Best for Suppliers & Material Vendors

 Getting your materials specified early is the name of the game for suppliers and vendors.
 You need to connect with decision-makers when they’re still in the design and planning phase.
 This is where a platform like Houzz Pro shines.
 It’s not just for contractors; it’s a hub for homeowners looking for inspiration and products.
 With a premium profile, you can showcase your project photos, product catalogs, and client reviews directly to an audience that is actively shopping for their build or renovation.
 It’s a great way to build brand awareness and get your products in front of customers right when they’re making purchasing decisions.